Likelihood for Grouped and Ungrouped Multinomial Data

 Explanation

-To understand the difference, we compute the sum of the “permutation factors” \[ \log\biggl(\frac{n!}{x_1! \cdots x_k!}\biggr) \] in (2) for the seven covariate groups:
+To understand the difference, we compute the “permutation factor” \[ \log \biggl(\frac{n!}{\tilde{y}_1! \cdots \tilde{y}_k!} \biggr) \] in (2) for each of the seven covariate groups, and sum them:

 Code